keboola/developers-docs/extend/registration/index.md

 actually defines what [Docker image](/extend/docker/tutorial/) will be used when running the application.
 We offer free hosting of your docker images in the **[Amazon Container Registry (AWS ECR)](https://aws.amazon.com/ecr/)** under our own account.
 All repositories in AWS ECR are private.
-When registering your component, you will receive [credentials for deployment](/extend/registration/deployment/) to the repository and you can either push the images manually or use an [automated script](/extend/registration/deployment/#step-2-----add-deploy-script) to push images.
+When registering your component, you will receive [credentials for deployment](/extend/registration/deployment/) to the repository, and you can either push the images manually or use an [automated script](/extend/registration/deployment/#step-2-----add-deploy-script) to do it.

 We also support the DockerHub and Quay.io registries, both public and private.
 However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g., you require that the image is public).